imgag/GSVarWeb/README.md

 ## Deployment in production

-Currently `ngs-remote` has not been tested in a production environment (meaning, it has not been publicly deployed to the WWW).
+Currently `GSVarWeb` has not been tested in a production environment (meaning, it has not been publicly deployed to the WWW).

 It is strongly recommended to use standalone [WSGI](https://wsgi.readthedocs.io/en/latest/index.html) containers, [such as gunicorn](http://flask.pocoo.org/docs/1.0/deploying/wsgi-standalone/#gunicorn), additionally behind a proxy.